Analysis: With call, Trump shows no limit to his power grab

 Trump’s renewed intervention and his persistent and unfounded claims of fraud come nearly two weeks before he leaves office and in the leadup to twin runoff elections in Georgia on Tuesday that will determine political control of the U.S. Senate.

-It also added intrigue to plans for Trump’s rally in Georgia on Monday night — likely the last of his term — in which he was supposed to boost the two Republican candidates.
+It also added intrigue ahead of Trump’s rally in Georgia on Monday night — likely the last of his term — in which he stumped for the two Republican candidates.
 In a rage after the Raffensperger call, Trump floated the idea of pulling out of the rally, which could been devastating to GOP chances in what are expected to be a pair of razor-thin races.

 Raffensperger reiterated his frustration with disinformation that has proliferated since the election, much of it emanating from the Oval Office.
 He expressed fears that Trump’s baseless claims would not only undermine the democratic process but could hurt Republicans’ chances.
 People wonder about the best way to vote after false information has caused them to distrust both absentee ballots and the state’s voting machines, he said.